mgnfy-view/multi-sig-wallet/README.md

 And there you have it, your very own multi-sig wallet!

-You can go to Etherscan, paste in your wallet's address, connect your Metamask account (which is one of the wallet owners), and start issuing, approving, and executing trnasactions!
+You can go to Etherscan, paste in your wallet's address, connect your Metamask account (which is one of the wallet owners), and start issuing, approving, and executing transactions!

 <!-- ROADMAP -->

 ## Roadmap

-- [x] Write the multi-sig wallet smart contract
+- [x] Write the multi-sig wallet and factory smart contracts
-- [x] Write the deployment script
+- [x] Write deployment scripts
 - [x] Conduct unit testing
 - [x] Perform gas optimizations
-- [x] Deploy the wallet on the Sepolia testnet
+- [x] Deploy the wallet on Sepolia testnet
 - [x] Write Natspec documentation and generate docs
 - [x] Write a good README.md